Medications

 Semaglutide belongs to a class of medications called GLP-1 receptor agonists.
 It works by mimicking a natural gut hormone that triggers insulin release, slows down digestion, and usually reduces appetite.
 Officially, semaglutide is prescribed as a once-weekly injection for adults with Type 2 diabetes to help manage blood sugar.
 However, because it often produces weight loss in people who take it, doctors also prescribe semaglutide off-label for weight management.

-To be approved by Health Canada, a generic drug must undergo rigorous testing to prove it is identical to the brand-name version.
-This means that generic semaglutide has the exact same active ingredient, dosage form (injectable), and safety profile as Ozempic.
+To be approved by Health Canada, a generic drug must undergo rigorous testing to prove it is equivalent to the brand-name version.
+This means generic semaglutide has the same active ingredient, dosage form (injectable), and safety profile as Ozempic.
 Going forward, generic versions of the medication will probably just be referred to as semaglutide, rather than generic Ozempic.

-See our Ultimate Guide on Semaglutide for more detailed information on the molecule, side effects, and clinical uses.
+See our Ultimate Guide to Semaglutide for more detailed information on the molecule, its side effects, and its clinical uses.

 Is Generic Ozempic Available in Canada?

-The Dr. Reddy’s and Apotex generic semaglutide products are approved by Health Canada for the exact same use as branded Ozempic: a once-weekly injection for adults with Type 2 diabetes to help manage blood sugar levels.
-However, just like the brand-name version, doctors can also prescribe these generics off-label for weight management.
-Because weight loss prescriptions are rarely covered by public drug plans, this cheaper generic alternative is exactly what many Canadians paying out of pocket have been waiting for.
+Both generics are available in 2 mg and 4 mg prefilled pens designed to work much like the brand-name Ozempic pen.
+Like branded Ozempic, they’re approved for one official use: a once-weekly injection for adults with Type 2 diabetes to help manage blood sugar.
+And just like the brand, doctors can also prescribe them off-label for weight management.
+Because weight-loss prescriptions are rarely covered by public drug plans, this cheaper generic option is exactly what many Canadians paying out of pocket for GLP-1s have been waiting for.

 Why Canada Got Generic Ozempic Early